TophatSynth/medic_backup/Lecture Notes/Week 4/Cell Adhesion and Extracellular Matrix.md

 ## Connective tissues
 - Composed of various types of cells and an ECM
-	- Contains ground substance - gel mixture of proteoglycans, glycoprotein, glycosaminoglycans and water
+	- Contains ground substance - gel mixture of proteoglycans, glycoproteins, glycosaminoglycans and water
 	-  Embedded inside the gel are collagen fibres, elastic fibres and reticular fibres
 - Divided into 2 types
 	- Loose connective tissues